What Is A Mortgage? The Buyer’s Guide To The Basics of Home Financing

 Besides the underwriting and the appraisal, most home selling deals include a home inspection as a contingency to the sale.
 A home inspector will look at the home from top to bottom and assess which repairs — if any — are necessary for the house to be in 100% functioning condition before it exchanges hands.

-Before closing your home loan, a title company or an attorney will perform a title review to ensure the property is actually the seller’s to sell and that there are no additional liens or legal judgements that prevent the house from changing hands.
+Before closing your home loan, a title company or an attorney will perform a title review to ensure the property is actually the seller’s to sell and that there are no additional liens or legal judgments that prevent the house from changing hands.

 At the closing, you will be expected to review all of the paperwork regarding the loan (promissory note), the deed of trust (which allows the bank to foreclose on your home if you fail to make your payments), the escrow disclosure (all the charges your monthly payment covers), and your Closing Disclosure, which summarizes the entire transaction in one document.
 You’ll also bring a check to cover the closing costs.